 Because this is a highly interdisciplinary role, choreographers have to be fluent in a number of artistic disciplines.
 In the process of their work, they will likely collaborate with dance, theater, and film designers in the costume, set, and lighting departments.
 They may also need to choreograph movement to match the work of a specific composer or artist, a skill that requires a nuanced understanding of and strong relationship with music.

 Choreographer at a Glance

+Many choreographers have a bachelor's degree in dance, although a master's degree is often necessary to teach at a university level.
 Choreographers often begin their careers as professional dancers, working as an assistant choreographer or in similar position whenever possible.
 After they've gained some experience teaching movements to dancers, aspiring choreographers may begin working as associate choreographers, contributing their own movements to collaborative pieces or creating entire movement pieces independently.
-Some choreographers continue onward to become creative directors of dance companies or similar institutions.
+They may also be credited as dance directors on pieces without original movements (i.e., pre-existing dance pieces).
+Some choreographers go on to become creative directors of dance companies or similar institutions.
 A number also become dance professors or movement coaches.
-Many choreographers have a bachelor's degree in dance, though a master's degree is often necessary to teach at a university.

 Anywhere there's an artistic production that needs dance or movement, there's work for a freelance choreographer.
 Finding that work is often a matter of building strong relationships with local performing groups and developing a reputation as an effective choreographer.
 There are also often in-house positions for choreographers at dance companies and teaching positions at dance schools.

 - Designing movement sequences